xcart/xcart-docs/_pages/kb_en/multivendor/coupons_usage_with_multivendor.md

 Coupons created by a vendor are applied only to the products of that particular vendor.

 Vendors can view and manage only the coupons that they own.
-In their personal Vendor area, they do not have access to any coupons owned by other vendors or the store administrator.
+In their personal Vendor area, they do not have access to any coupons owned by the other vendors or the store administrator.

 ## Coupons: Multivendor store administrator experience
 The store administrator can view and manage coupons via the Coupons section (**Discounts** > **Coupons**) of the Admin area.